Best Whole Life Insurance Singapore 2020

 Generally they are both protection coverage plans and growing wealth is not their main purpose.
 The absence of cash value in a term insurance is one primary difference.
 Only Whole Life Insurances provides for Surrender Value (albeit taking a much longer time to gain as compared to pure endowment plans) if the policy-holder decides to terminate it either fully or partially.
 This makes Whole Life coverage plans cost much more than Term Coverage plans.
 The Whole Life plan’s cash value can be cashed out as a lump sum or be converted into a retirement payout while keeping the sum assured.

 NTUC Star Assure

 Aviva MyWholeLife Plan III

 Competitive premiums across all ages, able to convert to monthly income plan with reduced sum assured.
-Ability to include the popular MultiPay Critical Illness (CI) rider, as well as able to convert MultiPay CI rider into a stand-alone Critical Illness Plan.
-Multiplier feature able to extend to age 85 (most insurers stop at age 70).
+Ability to include the popular MultiPay Critical Illness (CI) rider.
+Life Assured will continue to be covered under Multipay Critical Illness Cover II even if the base plan is terminated due to the death benefit being fully accelerated.
+Multiplier feature able to extend to 80 Age Next Birthday (ANB) where most insurers stop at age 70.
 Death and TPD coverage is for LIFE.